RavisSavoy47/Dictionary/README.md

 ## Dictionary

+This project is to demonstrate the understanding of how to use a collection of items that has an unique key and stores their own value.

 The solution in steps
 - add the item of key 1 twice
 - remove the item with the key of 3